syncfusion-content/maui-docs/MAUI/ListView/sorting.md

 # Sorting in .NET MAUI ListView (SfListView)

-The `SfListView` supports sorting the data either in ascending or descending order by using `DataSource.SortDescriptors` property and by using the custom logic.
+The `SfListView` supports sorting the data either in ascending or descending order by using the `DataSource.SortDescriptors` property and custom logic.

-N> When `ItemsSource` changed for ListView, `DataSource.SortDescriptors` will be cleared by default.
-You need to add `DataSource.SortDescriptors` again after changing `ItemsSource` if you want to retain sorting in listview.
+N> When the `ItemsSource` is changed for a ListView, `DataSource.SortDescriptors` will be cleared by default.
+You need to add `DataSource.SortDescriptors` again after changing the `ItemsSource`, if you want to retain sorting in the listview.

 N> To sort the newly added listview items at runtime, set the `SfListView.DataSource.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.

 ## Programmatic sorting

-Sorting the data by creating the `SortDescriptor` with required property name and direction and adding it into the `DataSource.SortDescriptors` property.
+Sorting the data by creating a `SortDescriptor` with the required property name and direction and adding it into the `DataSource.SortDescriptors` property.

 `SortDescriptor` object holds the following three properties:

 * `PropertyName`: Describes the name of the sorted property.
 * `Direction`: Describes an object of type `ListSortDirection` that defines the sorting direction.
-* `Comparer`: Describes the comparer to be applied when sorting take place.
+* `Comparer`: Describes the comparer to be applied when sorting takes place.

 {% tabs %}
 {% highlight xaml %}